German work visa: What you need to succeed

 During our interview with Renjith, an expat who applied for an EU Blue Card from India to work in IT, he shared he was eligible for a fast-track process.
 Once he secured the appointment, the visa processing for him and his family took only 1 week!

-German work visa costs
+What's the German work visa costs?

 A German work visa costs approximately €75.
 However, fees can change, so check your home country's German embassy or consulate website.
 Additional costs like document translation and health insurance may apply.